 - Image galleries (with rotating images, lightboxes, etc.)

-- Language translation plugins (e.g. you can instantly change all content on your website from English to Portuguese)
+- Automatic language translation (e.g. you can instantly change all content on your site from English to Spanish)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

-- Customer interactivity – contest, live chat, currency conversion, etc.
+- Customer engagement – contest, live chat, currency conversion, etc.